-- The Treasurer can issue orders where the Treasurer considers a proposed significant action is contrary to the national interest or where the proposed action is a notifiable national security action, reviewable national security action or significant action that was 'called in' under section 66A and the Treasurer considers the action is contrary to national security. - The Act enables the Treasurer to make a broad range of orders in relation to the types of actions listed above. - The Treasurer may also extend the normal 30-day timeframe for making a decision on for a proposed action by up to a further 90 days by registering an interim order. - Additionally, the Treasurer has the power to extend the timeframe by up to 90 days by giving a written notice to the specified person without registering an interim order. - Applicants can also voluntarily extend the period in writing.
+- The Treasurer can issue orders where the Treasurer considers a proposed significant action is contrary to the national interest or where the proposed action is a notifiable national security action, reviewable national security action or significant action that was 'called in' under section 66A and the Treasurer considers the action is contrary to national security. - The Act enables the Treasurer to make a broad range of orders in relation to the types of actions listed above. - The Treasurer may also extend the normal 30-day timeframe for making a decision on a proposed action by up to a further 90 days by registering an interim order. - Additionally, the Treasurer has the power to extend the timeframe by up to 90 days by giving a written notice to the specified person without registering an interim order. - Investors can also voluntarily extend the period by request through the Foreign Investment Portal.